SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 Until this moment, we have found out that while **writing** a programming code for an exercise, **separating** the exercise into different **parts**, favors us a lot.
 Every part is responsible for a **corresponding action** and by doing so it's **easier** to solve the problem, and the **readability** and the debugging of the code are better.

-A block of code designed to perform a particular task and which we have separated logically is called **function**. **Functions – slices of code, that are named** by us in a specific way.They can be called numerous times when we need them, and they will be run that many times as we want to.
+A block of code designed to perform a particular task and which we have separated logically is called **function**. **Functions – slices of code, that are named** by us in a specific way.
+They can be called numerous times when we need them, and they will be run that many times as we want to.

 One **function** can be **called** that many times, as we think is needed for solving a problem.
 That **saves** us from repeating the same code and **reduces** the opportunities of making a mistake while editing the repeated code.